hotschedules/slate/source/includes/making-a-call/hs-example.md

 The HTTP verb PATCH can be used on any type as long as there's a unique index on the field or fields.
 You can always PATCH on sys_id

 ####DELETE
 the HTTP verb DELETE will allow you to remove a record in your type.
-DELETE commands follow the following sytax:

 To delete multiple records, include a ?where={} in your URL to narrow or expand then number of records removed.

 ####File Upload
 The Platform BodhiFileUpload endpoints are special types that allow a user to upload and download any file (like a dbf file from your store's POS).